Dependent and independent variables

 A variable is considered dependent if it depends on (or is hypothesized to depend on) an independent variable.
-Dependent variables are studied under the supposition or demand that they depend, by some law or rule (e.g., by a mathematical function), on the values of other variables.
+Dependent variables are the outcome of the test they depend on, by some law or rule (e.g., by a mathematical function).
 Independent variables, on the other hand, are not seen as depending on any other variable in the scope of the experiment in question.
 (Note: Even if the existing dependency is invertible (e.g., by finding the inverse function when it exists), the nomenclature is kept if the inverse dependency is not the object of study in the experiment.)
 Rather, they are controlled by the experimenter.

 In single variable calculus, a function is typically graphed with the horizontal axis representing the independent variable and the vertical axis representing the dependent variable.
 In this function, y is the dependent variable and x is the independent variable.

 In pure mathematics

 In mathematics, a function is a rule for taking an input (in the simplest case, a number or set of numbers) and providing an output (which may also be a number or set of numbers).
 A symbol that stands for an arbitrary input is called an independent variable, while a symbol that stands for an arbitrary output is called a dependent variable.
 The most common symbol for the input is x, and the most common symbol for the output is y; the function itself is commonly written y = f(x).

 It is possible to have multiple independent variables or multiple dependent variables.
 For instance, in multivariable calculus, one often encounters functions of the form z = f(x,y), where z is a dependent variable and x and y are independent variables.
 Functions with multiple outputs are often referred to as vector-valued functions.